cohere-coop/apprenticeship.community/site/contributing.md

   data-goal="Begin becoming a patron" data-category="Patronizing"
   data-engagement-level="buying">patrons</a> and sponsors) for the month gets distributed equally among that month's contributors and event guests.
-We send checks the second friday of the month after your event occurs of your article is published.
+We send checks the second Friday of the month after your event occurs or your article is published.